google/xls/CONTRIBUTING.md

 Note that the `mkvirtualenv` command assumes you're using [virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/en/latest/index.html) to manage your Python environment.
-You'll need to adjust these instrutions if you're doing something different.
+You'll need to adjust these instructions if you're doing something different.
 That can include explicitly adding `mkdocs` to your path, if locally installed Python binaries aren't available by default.